daily-co/casper-daily/README.md

 # casper-daily-theme (fork of Casper)

 Casper is the default theme for [Ghost](http://github.com/tryghost/ghost/).
 At Daily, we've built our blog's theme on Casper.
 We've forked the original repo to make sure we can keep up with the latest updates.
+This theme is intended to work on Ghost v4.44.0 and up.

 # Local development